-The Florida Education Fund (FEF) awards McKnight Doctoral Fellowships to African-American students newly admitted into selected doctoral degree programs at universities in the state.
-The FEF provides a stipend of $12,000 for 12 months and a $5,000 allowance for fees, health insurance, computer equipment, books, and supplies, funded for a maximum of 3 years.
-The stipend for McKnight Fellows in the IDP will be supplemented with College funds so that the total stipend matches the IDP stipend.
-The University provides payment of 12 hours tuition fall and spring and 8 hours summer and will provide continued support for up to two more years, subject to satisfactory progress and availability of funds.
+The Florida Education Fund (FEF) awards McKnight Doctoral Fellowships to African-American and Hispanic students newly admitted into selected doctoral degree programs at universities in the state.
+The stipend support for McKnight Fellows in the BMS will be supplemented with College funds so that the total stipend matches the BMS stipend.
+In addition, the McKnight Fellowship pays the student fees each semester for up to 5 years.
 For further information and application forms, follow the MDF link above.
 McKnight Doctoral Fellowship applications can also be obtained from the UF Office of Graduate Minority Programs or by calling (813) 272-2772.
 The application deadline is January 15.

 The UF-FAMU Minority Graduate Education Program The University of Florida and Florida A&M University have entered a partnership to address the need for increased minority representation in the science and engineering professorate.
 This program is a comprehensive, stepwise process that encourages and prepares exceptional minority students to become a part of academia.
 To enhance this program, UF has recently included the Institutional Coordinators of the 13-member Louis B. Stokes Florida-Georgia Alliance for Minority Participation in Science, Engineering and Mathematics.
 This alliance will provide a synergy between the LSAMP program and the new MGE effort.